-Washington state was home to the United States’ first known COVID-19 diagnosis and its first major outbreak.
-As the coronavirus spread and made the Puget Sound region the nation’s initial epicenter, almost every aspect of daily life here was upended.
+Washington state was home to the United States’ first known COVID-19 diagnosis and its first major outbreak, and it was also one of the first places in the nation where the omicron variant was detected.

-As we keep you apprised of the day’s developments and hold those in charge accountable for their response to this crisis, we’ve also been compiling resources to help you understand and navigate this changed world.
+As we keep you apprised of each day’s developments and hold those in charge accountable for their response to this crisis, we’ve also been compiling resources to help you understand and navigate this changed world.

 COVID-19 has spread across Washington, the U.S. and the world at staggering speeds.
 Here's what we know so far about the spread of coronavirus and its global impacts.